HdrHistogram/HdrHistogram_rust/README.md

 enabled) will automatically resize itself if a value that is too large to fit in the current dataset is encountered. `new_with_max` sets an upper bound on the values to be recorded, and disables auto-resizing, thus preventing any re-allocation during recording.
-If the application attempts to record a larger value than this maximum bound, the record call will fail.
-Finally, `new_with_bounds` restricts the lowest representible value of the dataset, such that a smaller range needs to be covered (thus reducing the overall allocation size).
+If the application attempts to record a larger value than this maximum bound, the `record` call will return an error.
+Finally, `new_with_bounds` restricts the lowest representable value of the dataset, such that a smaller range needs to be covered (thus reducing the overall allocation size).

 For example the example below shows how to create a `Histogram` that can count values in the `[1..3600000]` range with 1% precision, which could be used to track latencies in the range `[1